lumiasaki/GithubRepoSearch/README.md

 # GithubRepoSearch

+__If dear reviewers have any questions on the submission, you can create 'issue's on this repository to discuss the details with me if you would like to.__

 Tested on XCode 14.0.1.

 First of all, thanks for giving this take home coding assignment to me, it is a really great one to evaluate the performance and skill of candidates.